PlumaaID/protocol-indexer/README.md

-# Endorser Indexer
+# Protocol Indexer

 A backend to track digital endorsements on the blockchain.
-It indexes endorsements from the [Endorser](https://github.com/PlumaaID/endorser) contract.
+It indexes endorsements from Plumaa ID's protocol [PlumaaID](https://github.com/PlumaaID/protocol).

 ## Sample queries